jhnbyrn/951-KLR-PAGES/klr_boost_control_overview.md

 The scheduling logic is derived from the counter variable 2C.
 This conunter is used for this kind of scheduling in various parts of the program.
 The knock routine loads __a__ with a value derived from this that has bits 3 and 4 set in such a way that the four possible combinations occur 1/4 of the time.
 In the actual scheduling routine, we only see three states being checked; if bit 4 is set then we jump to the PI routine at E82.
 But that routine calls F00 if bit 3 is also set - this saves a few instructions compared to having it all done in the scheduler!

 It will make sense to explain these in a slightly different order.
+They're each explained in detailed code walkthroughs which you can find in the main site index.

 ### Derivative spool assist term (E30)
 This term influences the I term a little, so it makes sense to discuss this one first.
 This term handles the transient case where the boost delta grows suddenly.